-I’ve found this simple step very helpful with interior decorating clients who don’t know or understand their decorating preferences, and there are definitely some similarities with our own personal sense of style.
+I found this simple step very helpful in the past with interior decorating clients who didn’t know or understand their decorating preferences, and there are definitely some similarities with our own personal sense of style.

 To do this, create a board (or several) on Pinterest and start perusing womens’ fashion pins.
 When you find one that appeals to you, save it.
 Don’t be concerned with the ‘why’ yet, just save it to a board.

 If you prefer more of a scrapbook type of method, use actual fashion and other women’s magazines and tear out photos of clothing and styles that appeal to you.
-It could be as simple as gathering them in a folder.
+It could be as simple as gathering these outfits and putting them in a folder.